Frequently Asked Questions

 No.

 All students are eligible for The Thomas and Elsie Deeley Foundation Scholarship.
-However, students who are not citizens would not be eligible for any federal aid (Pell Grants, work-study programs, and student loans).
+However, students who are not citizens are not eligible for any federal aid (Pell Grants, work-study programs, and student loans).

 It is worth noting that some of the past recipients of the Deeley Foundation Scholarship were not citizens of the United States.